Interim government of Octavio Lepage: Background

 Octavio Lepage had served as Minister of Interior under Jaime Lusinchi between 1986 and 1988 and later as a presidential pre-candidate for Democratic Action (AD), supported by Lusinchi, losing to Carlos Andrés Pérez.

 After the Supreme Court requested Congress to impeach President Carlos Andrés Pérez, and Pérez failed to appoint a minister for his replacement, the then-president of Congress, Octavio Lepage, was appointed interim president, assuming office without a clear end date.

 Cabinet

 Lepage's cabinet was a continuation of the final cabinet of Carlos Andrés Pérez's second presidency.
 Lepage had intended to appoint a different cabinet if his mandate had been extended.

 Domestic policy

 Lepage stated that his three priorities as president would be:

-First: To foster a broad national understanding between fundamental political forces and influential sectors such as production organizations, professional associations, unions, and the Church.
-He emphasized the need for agreement, which could be reflected in the cabinet, unless his tenure was very brief.
-Given the proximity to the December elections, he did not believe any party would agree to join a cabinet at such a critical and controversial time.
+First: to foster a great national understanding among the fundamental political forces and certain highly influential sectors, such as production organizations, professional associations, labor unions, and the Church.
+It is essential that we come to an agreement.
+This could be reflected in the cabinet, unless my presence is very brief; in that case, it wouldn't make much sense.
+With the December elections so close, I don't think any party would agree to join a cabinet at such a critical and controversial moment.

-Second: To address the collective anguish caused by the deteriorating personal security situation.
-He acknowledged that previous governments had faced this issue but with limited positive results from implemented plans.
-While he had no immediate plans, he was aware of the need to consult experienced individuals to begin taking at least progressive measures to confront this phenomenon more forcefully.

-Third: To tackle the economic issue.
-He noted existing difficulties and the need to review applied policies to determine which should be maintained.
-He believed that the error, or inconvenience, of giving a highly dogmatic character to the set of measures inspired by neoliberalism had been made.
-He felt that the economic reality, idiosyncrasies, and the current model of democracy had not been sufficiently consulted.
-President Pérez, in his view, had not reached the stage of self-criticism that he believed should now be raised.